airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 around you, the programmer, instead of around the machine.
 This opens them up to a wide variety of features, which can include the following:

--   Being able to group multiple operations into a single expression
+-   Being able to group multiple operations into a single expression.

 -   Being able to use \"big values\" - values that are much more conceptual than the 4-byte words that computers normally deal with (for example, being able to view text strings as a single value rather than as a string of bytes).

--   Having access to better flow controlflow control constructs than just jumps.
+-   Having access to better flow control constructs than just jumps.

 -   Having a compiler to check types of value assignments and other